-On April 7th, we knocked holes in the external walls of turbine buildings at Units 2 to 4 for the preparation of draining the accumulated water to the Centralized Radiation Waste Treatment Facility.

-On April 18th, in terms of the transfer of high level radioactive wastewater to the Centralized Radiation Waste Treatment Facility, measures to prevent leakage in the facility building were completed.
+- On April 7th, we knocked holes in the external walls of turbine buildings at Units 2 to 4 for the preparation of draining the accumulated water to the Centralized Radiation Waste Treatment Facility. - On April 18th, in terms of the transfer of high level radioactive wastewater to the Centralized Radiation Waste Treatment Facility, measures to prevent leakage in the facility building were completed.
 After reporting the necessity of the transfer, the assessment of safety and principle of the permanent storage of the wastewater and treatment facility to Minister of Economy, Trade and Industry with the confirmation by Nuclear and Industrial Safety Agency, the wastewater transfer from the vertical shaft of the turbine building of Unit 2 to the Centralized Radiation Waste Treatment Facility was started from 10:08 am on April 19th (From of 7am on April 22nd, the water level in the trench of the Unit 2 turbine building keeps decreasing).
 In order to check the transferring facilities and enhance the investigating function, transferring was temporarily suspended at 9:16 am on April 29th.
 The transfer was restarted at 2:05pm on April 30.
 At 9:22 am on May 7th, for the purpose of the construction work of changing water supply line for Unit 3 reactor to Reactor Feed Water System, we temporary suspended the transfer.
 At 4:02 pm on May 7th, we restarted the operation of transferring.
 Because of the same reason, at 9:01 am on May 10, we temporary suspended the transfer.
 At 3:20 pm on May 12th, we restarted the operation of transferring.
 Due to the stoppage of temporary power panel associated with the structure change, transfer was suspended at 9:05am May 25th.
 At 3:30pm on the same day, we restarted the transfer.
+At 4:01 pm on May 26th, considering the amount of water accumulated at Centralized Radiation Waste Treatment Facility, we stopped transferring the water.

 - We will conduct a nuclide analysis at Fukushima Daini Nuclear Power Station, on the water transferred to the Centralized Radiation Waste Treatment Facility.
 We are planning to gain cooperation from other nuclear institutions or corporations. - We conducted nuclide analysis on sub drain water near the turbine buildings and detected lodine-131, Cesium-134 and Cesium-137 on April 6th and 13th.
 As a radioactive dose of the sample collected on April 13th increased compared to that of April 6th, we received an oral instruction from Nuclear and Industrial Safety Agency to strengthen the monitoring.
 In response, we increased the frequency of the sampling of the sub drain water of Units 1 to 6 and a deep well located in the station from once a week to three times a week.
-We detected lodine-131, Cesium-134 and Cesium-137 at the sampling survey on April 16th, 18th, 20th, 22nd 25th, 27th, 29th, May 2nd, 4th, 6th, 9th, 11th, 13th, 16th and 18th.
+We detected lodine-131, Cesium-134 and Cesium-137 at the sampling survey on April 16th, 18th, 20th, 22nd 25th, 27th, 29th, May 2nd, 4th, 6th, 9th, 11th, 13th, 16th, 18th, 20th, 23th, 25th, 27th, and 30th, and June 1st.